-- their lifetime.1 - Despite the availability of dozens of antidepressant therapies (ADTs), many patients with MDD experience enduring and burdensome side effects associated with the traditionally-used ADTs.^{2,3} - Up to 25% of patients discontinue their ADT due to intolerable side effects, leading to poor treatment outcomes.4 - In the GEMINI and ASCEND trials.
-AXS-05 demonstrated a welltolerated safety profile characterized by generally manageable adverse events and low rates of discontinuations.^{5,6} - Understanding the duration, onset, and prevalence of adverse events may help healthcare providers manage patient expectations and strengthen shared decision-making to ultimately improve treatment adherence. - Furthermore, ADTs that demonstrate consistent improvement in depressive symptoms across patient demographics may assure treatment choices
+- Major depressive disorder (MDD) is a debilitating condition that affects approximately 1 in 5 people in the United States over their lifetime.1 - Despite the availability of dozens of antidepressant therapies (ADTs), many patients with MDD experience enduring and burdensome side effects associated with the traditionally-used ADTs.^{2,3} - Up to 25% of patients discontinue their ADT due to intolerable side effects, leading to poor treatment outcomes.4 - In the GEMINI and ASCEND trials, AXS-05 demonstrated a well-tolerated safety profile characterized by generally manageable adverse events and low rates of discontinuations.^{5,6} - Understanding the duration, onset, and prevalence of adverse events may help healthcare providers manage patient expectations and strengthen shared decision-making to ultimately improve treatment adherence. - Furthermore, ADTs that demonstrate consistent improvement in depressive symptoms across patient demographics may assure treatment choices.